ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 this sad business of Jane's?
 For my part, I am determined never to speak of it again to anybody.
 I told my sister Phillips so the other day.
 But I cannot find out that Jane saw anything of him in London.
-Well, he is a very undeserving young man--and I do not suppose there's the least chance in the world of her ever getting him now.
+Well, he is a very undeserving young man -- and I do not suppose there's the least chance in the world of her ever getting him now.
 There is no talk of his coming to Netherfield again in the summer; and I have inquired of everybody, too, who is likely to know."